nashbio/policies/source/sections/07-systems_access_policy.md

 ## 7.4 Access Authorization

 1. Role based access categories for each NashBio system and application are pre-approved by the Security Officer, or an authorized delegate of the Security Officer.
-2. NashBio utilizes hardware and software firewalls to segment data, prevent unauthorized access, and monitor traffic for denial of service attacks.
+2. NashBio utilizes hardware and software firewalls to segment data, prevent unauthorized access, and monitor traffic.

 ## 7.5 Person or Entity Authentication